XiaofengdiZhu/GigavoltDoc/src/en/base/shift/truth_table.md

 ## Detailed Usages

 According to the examples above, you may have a basic understanding of the Gigavolt Truth Table usages.
-Here is the detailed usages:
+Here are the detailed usages:

 * Four input rules are separated by semicolons (`;`).
 The order is `Top`&#8203;`Right`&#8203;`Bottom`&#8203;`Left`, and they will be called `Input 1`&#8203;`Input 2`&#8203;`Input 3`&#8203;`Input 4`for convenience, and their values are written as `i1`&#8203;`i2`&#8203;`i3`&#8203;`i4` in the rules.
 * If rules need to be set for Input 1 and 2, but Input 3 and 4 can be any value, the rules for Input 3 and 4 can be omitted.
 However, extra semicolons (`;`) cannot be added.